LennisNgugi/Trading212TakeProfitStopLoss/README.md

 ##  Risk Notes

-- Market orders execute instantly at current price
+- Market orders sell instantly at current price
 - Slippage may occur
 - Stop loss is not guaranteed at exact price
 - API delays may affect timing